ProjectMewo/Terms-and-Policy/Terms of Service.md

 # Terms of Service
-By using Neko - which is collectively referred to as the "Service" - you, whether personally or on behalf of an entity, agree with the following Terms.
+By using Aoki - which is collectively referred to as the "Service" - you, whether personally or on behalf of an entity, agree with the following Terms.
 If you disagree with any sections and/or any portions of these Terms, you are expressively prohibited from accessing the service.

 ## Terms
 By using the service, you immediately agree that you accept the Discord Terms of Service, and agree that your account can be suspended from using the service if you violate the Discord Terms of Service in any way.